-The minor may include education abroad courses, special topics courses, and variable topics courses when they focus on global issues, processes, trends, and systems.
+The minor may include courses taken abroad, special topics courses, and variable topics courses when they focus on global issues, processes, trends, and systems.
 Three credits of independent study may be included when the independent study is focused on a global theme.
 Inclusion of such courses requires the approval of the Global Studies Minor Committee.

 Important Overlap Rule!
 No more than six credits may be taken in any one department or overlap with the plan of study of any one other major or minor.

-The minor requires participation in an approved Education Abroad program that includes at least six weeks residence in a country other than the United States.
+The minor requires participation in an approved Experiential Global Learning program that includes at least six weeks residence in a country other than the United States.

 Note: In exceptional circumstances, and with the approval of the Global Studies Minor Committee, this requirement may also be satisfied by either:

-- An approved Education Abroad experience of shorter duration or
+- An approved Experiential Global Learning program of shorter duration or

 - Completion of two semesters of college-level language study in addition to the university requirements.
 This may be advanced study of a language the student has already begun to learn or more basic study of a different language or